Affordable

 Home >> Antibacterial >> AATCC 174

-AATCC 174 has been developed by American Association of Textile Chemists and Colorists (AATCC) to determine the antimicrobial activity of new carpet materials.
-This standard is also applicable to analyze the effect of a cleaning process on the antimicrobial resistance of carpets.
+AATCC 174 is a test method developed by the American Association of Textile Chemists and Colorists to assess the antimicrobial efficacy of newly designed carpets.
+This test measures the potential of carpet materials to prevent microbial growth, including bacteria and molds, ensuring carpets meet required hygienic standards.
+This standard is also applicable for analyzing the effect of a cleaning process on the antimicrobial properties of carpets.

 Organisms typically used in this method: Staphylococcus aureus (ATCC 6538P)Klebsiella pneumoniae (ATCC 4352), Apergillus niger(ATCC 16888)